cirosantilli/cpp-cheat/qt/readme.md

 QT adds new keywords to the C++ language such as `slots` and `emmit`.
 Those are then translated into C++ before compilation.
-This is a point that compliates QT learning.
+This is a point that complicates QT learning.
 *Never* use those keywords, or they will get preprocessed and you will get weird errors!